vadikko2/python-cqrs/README.md

 ```

+A complete example can be found in the [documentation](https://github.com/vadikko2/cqrs/blob/master/examples/request_handler.py)

 ## Event Handlers

 Event handlers are designed to process `Notification` and `ECST` events that are consumed from the broker.